agno-agi/agent-infra-railway/README.md

 railway login
 ```

-Note: Remember to set the `OPENAI_API_KEY` in the scripts/railway_deploy.sh file before running the script.
+Note: Remember to either export the `OPENAI_API_KEY` environment variable or set it in the scripts/railway_deploy.sh file before running the script.

 3. Run the deployment script: